-Question: I am about to award a contract for cleaning services of Vitec's office to a company that is owned by my brother-in-law.
+Question: I am about to award a contract for cleaning services at Videndum's office to a company that is owned by my brotherin-law.
 Do I need to seek clearance?

 Answer: Yes.
 Your brother-in-law is connected to you and this is a potential conflict of interest.
-In advance of awarding the contract at a minimum you should seek clearance of the contract with your line manager providing full disclosure.
-Only if your line manager is satisfied the award of the contract is in the best interests of Vitec should it be given.
+In advance of awarding the contract as a minimum you should seek clearance of the contract, with your line manager, providing full disclosure.
+Only if your line manager is satisfied that the award of the contract is in the best interests of Videndum should it be given.

-Question: Upon joining Vitec I have retained a business interest in another company that operates in the photographic and/or broadcast market.
+Upon joining Videndum, I Question: have retained a business interest in another company that operates in the photographic and/or broadcast market.
 Is that a conflict I should declare and what should I do?

 Answer: Yes.
-This is a conflict of interest that should be immediately declared to Vitec and discussed with your Divisional CEO or the Group Company Secretary.
+This is a conflict of interest that should be immediately declared to Videndum and discussed with your Divisional CEO or the Group Company Secretary.
 Having disclosed the interest, appropriate steps can be put in place to manage that interest.